ibm-cloud-docs/secure-enterprise/known-issues.md

 {: #cost-estimate-known-issue}

 Cost estimation is available for deployable architectures in the {{site.data.keyword.cloud_notm}} catalog.
 Depending on the deployable architecture, a starting cost is estimated based on the available data.
 This estimated amount is subject to change as the architecture is customized within a project, and it does not include all resources, usage, licenses, fees, discounts, or taxes.
 For more information, see [Estimating architecture costs in a project](/docs/secure-enterprise?topic=secure-enterprise-cost-estimate-project).

-## API, SDK, and Terraform
-{: #api-sdk-tf-known-issue}

-The projects API, SDK, and Terraform functionalities are beta for this release.
-Beta products are made solely available for evaluation and testing purposes.
-There are no warranties, SLAs, or support provided and beta products are not intended for production use.

 {{../account/known-issues.md#policy-version-limit}}